21. Garden Fertilizer

 23. Help Catch Food in Your Sink

-When you wash dishes, do you put the plug/ strainer in your sink to stop water from going down the drain along with food?
+Useful uses for eggshells also include letting them catch food in your sink.
+When you wash dishes, do you put the plug/strainer in your sink to stop water from going down the drain along with food?

 24. Clean Your Drains

-So I’ll say try this one and see what you think.
-In most instances, people allow the egg shells from their sink strainers to go on down and be an abrasive cleaning tool for their pipes.
+I’ll say try this one and see what you think.
+In most instances, people allow the eggshells from their sink strainers to go on down and be an abrasive cleaning tool for their pipes.

 25. Give Them to the Dog